jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 before the request finishes.
 In the election results example, no constituencies would be shown until they had all been called.

 Node's standard http library provides a view of the response as a standard ReadableStream so there will be no problems programming to a progressive interpretation of http.
 Because in Node all streams provide a common API regardless of their origin there is no reason not to allow arbitrary streams to be read.
 Although Oboe is intended primarily as a REST client, under Node it will be capable of reading data from any source.
 Oboe might be used to read from a local file, an ftp server, a cryptography source, or the process's standard input.

 Handling transport failures
 ---------------------------

-Oboe should allow requests to fail while the response is being received without necessarily losing the part that was successfully received.

-Researching error handing, I considered the option of automatically resuming failed requests without intervention from the containing application.
-Http 1.1 provides a mechanism for Byte Serving via the `Accepts-Ranges` header [@headers] which is used to request any contiguous fragment of a resource -- in our case, the part that we missed when the download failed.
-Having examined this option I came to the conclusion that it would encourage brittle systems because it assumes two requests to the same URL will give byte-wise equal responses.

-A deeper problem is that Oboe cannot know the correct behaviour when a request fails so this is better left to the containing applications.
-Generally on request failure, two behaviours may be anticipated.
-If the actions performed in response to data received up to time of failure remain valid in the absence of a full transmission, their effects may be kept and a URL may be constructed to request just the lost part.
+Oboe cannot know the correct behaviour when a connection is lost so this decision is left to the containing application.
+Generally on request failure one of two behaviours are expected: if the actions performed in response to data received up to time of failure remain valid in the absence of a full transmission, their effects will be kept and a new request made for just the missed part; alternatively, if all the data is required for the actions to be valid, taking an optimistic locking approach the application would perform rollback.
-Alternatively, under optimistic locking, the application developer may choose to perform rollback.
-In either case, responding to errors beyond informing the calling application is outside of Oboe's scope.